rohanmahy/ietf-drafts/mahy-mimi-groupchat/draft-mahy-mimi-group-chat.md

 im:mimi=%23%233qAm84t9_PGgXoe3d9brqUy5YHgDHp82UysnmCf6zjo@example.com

+## MLS terminology

+An MLS KeyPackage (KP) is used to establish initial keying material in a group, analogous to DoubleRatchet prekeys, except one KP is used for a client per group but each recipient does not require a separate one.

+An MLS GroupInfo (GI) object is the information needed for a client to join an MLS group using an External Commit.
+It changes with each MLS epoch.

 # Basic Operations

-Create, Join, Send Messages, Remove, Destroy, Change Policies.
-These operations need to be mapped on MLS primitives.

-Since some MLS primitives don't map directly, we need policies that respect privacy for some sensitive MLS operations like claiming KeyPackages or fetching the GroupInfo.

 The basic lifecycle of a room starts with creating a room and setting its policies and operating style.
 Then additional users need to join.
 There are several methods of joining, but most providers only support a subset of them.
 Many systems support multiple devices or client instances per user.

+In a multi-device context, we expect if the user Alice has 3 stable devices, then all three of Alice's clients/devices will be members of the MLS groups for each room in which she belongs.
+If Alice deletes an old client, it should be removed from all the MLS groups she belongs to; and if Alice adds a new client, it should immediately join all the groups she belongs to.
+Finally is Alice joins or is added to a new multi-device room, all here clients are added near simultaneously.

+A client that is a member of the MLS group corresponding to a room is an "in-room client"

+A user that has at least one in-room client is an "occupant" of the room.
+It can be an owner, an admin, or a "regular user" in the room.
+A user might also have no relationship with a room or it might be an outcast (a user who is banned from a room).

+Let's use the example of an members-only administered room where Alice is an admin and examine the ways in which Bob could end up as a regular user in the room.
+In this context, "the group" refers to the MLS group corresponding to the room.

+1) If Alice and Bob already have a consent relationship that Bob's provider is aware of, Alice can claim an MLS KeyPackage for each of Bob's clients and add them to the group.
+Bob also becomes a regular user of the room.

+2) If Alice and Bob don't have a consent relationship, Alice can request one by indicating that user im:%40alice@example.com (Alice) asks user im:%40bob@example.com (Bob) to consent to communicating in im:#room35@example.com (a specific room).
+If Bob grants consent, Bob includes a KeyPackage for each of his clients.
+Bob could grant consent to Alice for her to add him to any room or just the specific room requested.
+(Bob can remove his consent at any time.)
+Alice uses the provided KeyPackages to add all Bob's clients to the group.

+3) Bob discovers the room and tries to join directly with an external join.
+Bob might discover a public group or Bob may have established a new client that needs to join Bob's existing groups.
+An external join requires a GroupInfo object and a `ratchet_tree` extension.
+If Bob is pre-authorized as a future occupant of the group, Bob's client can download the GroupInfo from the room's owning provider.

+If Bob is not already pre-authorized, Bob can "knock", requesting to be admitted to the room.
+An admin or owner can the decide whether or not to add Bob to the pre-authorization list.
+The admin or owner can send the GroupInfo object directly to Bob's client.
+Bob's client adds itself and any other of Bob's clients.

+4) Bob receives a join link.

 So it is important to be clear about what it means for a user or a client to be *in* a room.

+Create, Join, Send Messages, Remove, Destroy, Change Policies.
+These operations need to be mapped on MLS primitives.

+Since some MLS primitives don't map directly, we need policies that respect privacy for some sensitive MLS operations like claiming KeyPackages or fetching the GroupInfo.